lamnhan066/language_helper/README.md

 - Easy to control the language translation in your application.
 Automatically use the current device locale in the first open if possible.

+- You can completely control the translated text with your custom parameters.

 - Supports analyzing which text is missing in specific language.

 - Supports analyzing which text is in your app but not in your language data and vice versa.